Payment Gateway Questions & Answers

 Q. I have a real time online payment processing gateway but only use its virtual terminal to enter credit cards into it myself.
 I agree with everything you say on your site about the security advantages of being in control - bloody insane to accept everything live on the net behind my back and not be aware.
 I now need a PCI compliant way to receive credit card payments online and your gateway looks perfect.
 Can I use e-Path and still use my virtual terminal from my real time gateway?

 Q. In terms of the actual credit card security my friend tells me doing it manually is not as secure as doing it by a real time payment gateway because I would see the credit card details.
-Is this correct?
+Is this unsafe?

 Have a read of e-Path's eCommerce Payment Gateway Blog on this very subject.